TheArturthur/CoppermindScraper/Cosmere/Electrum.md

 ## Hemalurgic Use
 When used as a Hemalurgic spike, electrum steals Enhancement Allomantic powers ([[Chromium\|chromium]], [[Nicrosil\|nicrosil]], [[Aluminum\|aluminum]], and [[Duralumin\|duralumin]]).

+### Bind Points
+Allomantic Duralumin: Allomantic duralumin can be stolen by placing an electrum spike between two ribs.
 ## History
 The [[Lord Ruler\|Lord Ruler]] hid electrum from public knowledge since it would completely destroy the value of atium and the system of atium economy.
 Vin later found descriptions of this metal on a metal plate in the [[Urteau\|Urteau]] [[Storage cavern\|storage cavern]].